The Bill series 19

 Series 19 of British television drama The Bill was broadcast from 1 January until 31 December 2003.
 The series consisted of 106 episodes, being the longest series broadcast during the show's final decade, and also included the show's first live broadcast, "Fatal Consequences".
 This series built upon the serialized format previously introduced by new producer Paul Marquess in Series 18, with the series following on from the previous series by removing and replacing a mass number of characters.
 The most high-profile exit was that of Sergeant Matt Boyden, whose death was part of a crossover with new spin-off series Murder Investigation Team.
-Actor Tony O'Callaghan, who was with the show for 12 years, became the fourth character with over ten years on the show to have been written out in the 18 months since Marquess took over, with three of those four characters being killed off.
+Actor Tony O'Callaghan, who was with the show for 12 years, became the fourth character with more than ten years on the show to have been written out in the 18 months since Marquess took over, with three of those four characters being killed off.

-This series saw the show celebrate its 20th Anniversary on air with both a live episode and an episode featuring one of the show's most ambitious stunts to date, where PC Des Taviner is supposedly killed in an explosion in a gas tower after being exposed as the culprit of the Sun Hill fire, which claimed the lives of six officers back in April 2002.
+This series saw the show celebrate its 20th anniversary on air with both a live episode and an episode featuring one of the show's most ambitious stunts to date, where PC Des Taviner is supposedly killed in an explosion in a gas tower after being exposed as the culprit of the Sun Hill fire, which claimed the lives of six officers back in April 2002.
 This storyline also saw a guest stint by former DI Sally Johnson (Jaye Griffiths), who ultimately exposes Taviner and manages to bully DC Danny Glaze into tendering his resignation, in fear of his part in the plot to frame murder suspect Jeff Simpson being revealed.

 For the live broadcast, a storyline was devised whereby DC Juliet Becker (Rae Baker) was held hostage in the back of a police van at knifepoint, being fatally stabbed as a result.
-Despite only being in the show for five months, the storyline paved the way for Baker's exit.
+Despite being in the show for only five months, the storyline paved the way for Baker's exit.
 This episode also featured a live stunt in which PC Gary Best fell from the roof of the station after fighting with his father's killer.
-All but three of the current cast members featured in the live broadcast, and thus, due to its success on the night, a second live broadcast was commissioned for 2005, to celebrate the 50th Anniversary of ITV1.
+All but three of the current cast members featured in the live broadcast, and thus, owing to its success on the night, a second live broadcast was commissioned for 2005, to celebrate the 50th Anniversary of ITV1.